awesome-foss/awesome-sysadmin/README.md

 *DNS server control panels.*

 - [Atomia DNS](http://atomiadns.com/) - DNS management system. ([Source Code](https://github.com/atomia/atomiadns/))
-- [nsedit](https://github.com/tuxis-ie/nsedit) - nsedit is a DNS editor for PowerDNS, working with PowerDNS's new API.
 - [PDNS Gui](https://github.com/odoucet/pdns-gui) - WebGUI which aids in administering domains and records for PowerDNS with MySQL.
 - [Pi-hole](https://pi-hole.net/) - A blackhole for Internet Advertisements with a gui for managing and monitoring
 - [Poweradmin](http://www.poweradmin.org/) - Friendly web-based DNS administration tool for PowerDNS server.